javalin/website/pages/docs/docs.md

 Due to [Jetty 11 not working on Android](https://github.com/javalin/javalin.github.io/issues/211#issuecomment-1438319603), Javalin 5 is not compatible either, but Javalin 4 is.
 You can find the docs for Javalin 4 [here](/archive/docs/v4.6.X.html).

+You can check the status of Jetty 11 on Android [here](https://github.com/eclipse/jetty.project/issues/8912#issuecomment-1439716937).

 ---

 ### Concurrency